vidishsirdesai/vidishsirdesai/README.md

 # Hi there, I'm Vidish 👋

 I'm a Data Science and Machine Learning enthusiast.
-I'm passionate about leveraging data into building solutions that solve a real world problems.
+I'm passionate about leveraging data into building solutions that solve a real world problem.

 This space along with me is a WIP.